Skip to main content

 Step 3: The First Fry (Blanching)

 Heat your beef tallow in a heavy Dutch oven or deep cast-iron pot over medium heat.
-Use a thermometer to bring the tallow to 325°F before adding any potatoes.
-Working in small batches, lower the dried fry sticks into the fat.
+Bring the tallow to 325°F before adding any potatoes.

-Fry for 5-7 minutes per batch.
-The fries should be cooked through — a paring knife should slide in easily — but will still look pale and will not be crispy.
-Remove them with a spider strainer and drain on a wire rack set over a baking sheet.
+Working in small batches, lower the dried fry sticks into the fat and fry for 5–7 minutes per batch.
+The fries should be cooked through — a paring knife should slide in easily — but will still look pale and won’t be crispy.
+Remove with a spider strainer and drain on a wire rack set over a baking sheet.

 Cast iron Dutch oven filled with beef tallow with spider strainer lifting pale blanched fries